ten-protocol/go-ten/docs/wallet-extension/wallet-extension.md

 * [MetaMask](https://metamask.io/)
     * MetaMask is required to create a signature over each new viewing key.
 Other signers are not currently supported.
 * [Go](https://go.dev/)
+    * Required if building the binary locally.

 ## Usage

 1. The wallet extension can be downloaded from the [Obscuro release page](https://github.com/obscuronet/go-obscuro/releases) where the binary is built for the Linux, MacOS and Windows platforms.
 Download the binary for the latest release and rename to `wallet_extension`.
-Alternatively the binary can be compiled by cloning the [Obscuro repository](https://github.com/obscuronet/go-obscuro) and running the following command from the root of the repository:
+Note that on MacOS the binary has not been signed and notarised yet - see [apple support](https://support.apple.com/en-gb/HT202491) for steps to over-write this.
+The binary can be compiled by cloning the [Obscuro repository](https://github.com/obscuronet/go-obscuro) and running the following command from the root of the repository:

    ```
    cd tools/walletextension/main && go build -o wallet_extension .